majacQ/circleci-docs/jekyll/_cci2/skip-build.md

 **Note:**
 If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.

-## Auto Cancelling a Redundant Build
+## Auto cancelling a redundant build

-If you are frequently pushing changes to a branch, you increase the chances of builds queueing.
-This means you might have to wait for an older version of a branch to finish building before the most recent version builds.
+If you are frequently pushing changes to a branch, you increase the chances of queueing.
+This means you might have to wait for an older pipeline to finish building before the most recent version starts.

-To save time, you can configure CircleCI to automatically cancel any queued or running builds when a newer build is triggered on that same branch.
+To save time, you can configure CircleCI to automatically cancel any queued or running pipelines when a newer pipeline is triggered on that same branch.

-**Note:**
-Your project's default branch will never auto-cancel builds.
-This feature only applies to non-workflow builds, builds triggered by pushes to GitHub, or workflow builds that use pipelines.
+**Note:** Your project's default branch (usually `master`) will never auto-cancel builds.

-### Steps to Enable Auto-Cancel for New Builds Triggered by Pushes to GitHub without Workflows
+### Steps to enable auto-cancel for pipelines triggered by pushes to GitHub or the API
 {:.no_toc}

+**Notes:** It is important to carefully consider the impact of enabling the auto-cancel feature, for example, if you have configured automated deployment jobs on non-default branches.

-1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.
+1. In the CircleCI application, go to your Project Settings.

-2. In the **Build Settings** section, click on **Advanced Settings**.
+2. Click on **Advanced Settings**.

-3. In the **Enable Pipelines** section, click the **On** button.
+3. In the **Auto-cancel redundant builds** section, enable the feature by switching the toggle switch to the **On** position.

+Projects for which auto-cancel is enabled in the Advanced Settings will have pipelines and workflows on non-default branches cancelled when a newer build is triggered on that same branch, with the following exceptions:
+- Scheduled workflows and Re-run workflows will not be cancelled.

+## Auto cancel for CircleCI server installations

+CircleCI Server does not currently use the pipelines feature, and as a result the Auto Cancel Builds feature only works for builds triggered with the API or by pushes to GitHub for projects that **do not** use workflows.

-### Steps to Enable Auto-Cancel for Workflows Triggered by Pushes to GitHub or the API
+### Steps to enable auto-cancel for CircleCI server installations
 {:.no_toc}

-Projects for which auto-cancel is enabled in the Advanced Settings will have workflows on non-default branches cancelled when a newer build is triggered on that same branch.

-**Notes:** It is important to carefully consider the impact of enabling the auto-cancel feature, for example, if you have configured automated deployment jobs on non-default branches.
-Auto-cancelling workflows requires enabling pipelines.

 1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.

 2. In the **Build Settings** section, click on **Advanced Settings**.

-3. In the **Enable Pipelines** section, click the **On** button.

-4. Commit a change to trigger a build and ensure it runs successfully with the new pipelines.

-5. In the **Auto-cancel redundant builds** section, click the **On** button.
+3. In the **Auto-cancel redundant builds** section, click the **On** button.

-Projects for which auto-cancel is enabled in the Advanced Settings will have workflows on non-default branches cancelled when a newer build is triggered on that same branch, with the following exceptions:
-- Scheduled workflows and Re-run workflows will not be cancelled.